hewentto/StarFleetBuilder/README.md

 ﻿# **Star Fleet Builder**

 Welcome to **Star Fleet Builder**!
 This project is an ASP.NET Core MVC application that retrieves data from the Star Wars API (SWAPI) and helps users build their own starship fleet.
-The application uses Entity Framework Core for database management and includes a streamlined setup process to get you started quickly.
+The application uses Entity Framework Core for database management and includes a streamlined setup process to get you started quickly (assuming you're using Visual Studio).

 ## **Table of Contents**
 - [Features](#features)